-Our commercial success depends in part on our ability to obtain and maintain proprietary protection for our product candidates, technology and know-how, to operate without infringing the proprietary rights of others and to prevent others from infringing our proprietary rights.
+Our commercial success depends in part on our ability to obtain and maintain proprietary protection for our products, product candidates, technology and know-how, to operate without infringing the proprietary rights of others and to prevent others from infringing our proprietary rights.
 Generally, we seek patent protection in the U.S and foreign countries on a selective basis to further protect the inventions that we or our partners consider important to the development of our business.
-We also rely on trade secrets and contracts to protect our proprietary information.
-We also rely on trademarks to protect our brand, products, product candidates, and technology.
+We also rely on trade secrets and contracts to protect our proprietary information, and we rely on trademarks to protect our brand, products, product candidates, and technology.

-As of December 31, 2022, our intellectual property portfolio included over 25 issued U.S. patents, over 60 granted foreign patents and over 100 additional Dynavax-solely owned or co-owned pending U.S. non-provisional and foreign patent applications claiming compositions containing TLR agonists or antagonists, methods of use, and/or methods of manufacture thereof.
-Specifically, our portfolio includes three issued U.S. patents relating to certain uses of HEPLISAV-B that expire in 2032.
-Our portfolio also includes 22 pending U.S. and foreign patent applications relating to an investigational tetanus, diphtheria, pertussis (Tdap) booster vaccine.
-The Tdap booster vaccine applications are co-owned by Serum Institute of India Private Limited.
-In addition, our portfolio includes 16 pending U.S. and foreign patent applications relating to an investigational herpes zoster (shingles) vaccine.
-Over 40 of the over 100 additional Dynavax-solely owned or co-owned pending U.S. non-provisional and foreign patent applications relate to COVID-19 vaccines commercialized by either Valneva Austria GMBH or Medigen Vaccine Biologics Corporation, each of whom share ownership of some of these patent applications with us.
-Lastly, some of the patents and patent applications of our portfolio relate to our discontinued immuno-oncology programs.
+As of December 31, 2023, our intellectual property portfolio included over 25 issued U.S. patents, over 65 granted foreign patents and over 115 additional Dynavax-solely owned or co-owned pending U.S. non-provisional and foreign patent applications claiming compositions containing TLR agonists or antagonists, methods of use, and/or methods of manufacture thereof.
+Specifically, our portfolio includes: (i) three issued U.S. patents related to certain uses of HEPLISAV-B that expire in 2032; (ii) 23 pending U.S. and foreign patent applications related to an investigational tetanus, diphtheria, pertussis (Tdap) booster vaccine, which are co-owned with SIIPL; (iii) 17 pending U.S. and foreign patent applications related to an investigational shingles vaccine; (iv) over 55 pending U.S. non-provisional and foreign patent applications related to COVID-19 vaccines, which include patent families that are either solely-owned or co-owned with Valneva Austria GmbH, Medigen Vaccine Biologics Corporation, or Colorado State University Research Foundation; and (v) one pending U.S. patent application related to an investigational plague vaccine, which is co-owned with The Government of the United States, as Represented by the Secretary of the Army.
+Lastly, some of the patents and patent applications in our portfolio relate to our discontinued immuno-oncology programs.

 In general, the term of a patent extends for 20 years from the filing date of the earliest U.S. non-provisional or international (PCT) application to which priority is claimed.
 In certain instances, a patent term may be extended to recapture a portion of the term effectively lost as a result of the FDA regulatory review period.
 Moreover, in the U.S., the term of a patent may be extended as a consequence of patent office delays during prosecution.
-Our patent estate, based on patents existing now and expected by us to issue based on pending applications, is projected to expire on dates ranging from 2023 to 2042.
+Our patent estate, based on patents existing now and expected by us to issue based on pending applications, is projected to expire on dates ranging from 2024 to 2043.